Rok with students at ABC Children Aid School in Bobo-Dioulasso, Burkina Faso

 So, I embarked in an exciting task.
 I collected voluntary contributions from my family and friends back in my home country to support a project that would benefit poor kids without possibility to proper education.
 The idea was to improve chances that these kids would get at least basic education.

-Together with the principal, a cook and a local representative of an Icelandic NGO, I spent the whole morning acquiring the necessary books, personal writing boards, rice, sack of corn, beans and a large water tank.
+I spent the whole morning with the principal, the cook, and the local representative of an Icelandic NGO, buying essential supplies: books, writing boards, rice, corn, beans, and a large water tank.

 It is amazing how many school utensils, books, basic food and necessary tools I managed to buy.
 Without a single dollar of commission, directly from supporters to the kids.